September 5, 2012

-Small, but colorful, these little buggers show up now and then on a pretty consistent basis year around.
-The most common species we run into by far is the varied carpet beetle, so named due to the paterned color variance clearly visible on the adults (click here for other kitchen/garage beetles).
+Small, but colorful, these little buggers show up now and then on a pretty consistent basis year-round.
+The most common species we run into by far is the varied carpet beetle, so named due to the patterned color variance clearly visible on the adults (click here for other kitchen/garage beetles).

 These tiny pests (much smaller than a ladybug) are not harmful to humans, nor the structure of your house; but they can damage natural fabrics, furs, and any decorative items made from animal or plant products.